NanoCommons/workshops/2021-12-08/SPARQLendpoint/ChEMBL.md

 For metabolites in WP X, which protein targets do the chemicals have?

 ### End
 Thank you for your participation.
-For any feedback or questions about this section, please contact Marvin Martens (marvin.martens@maastrichtuniversity.nl).
+For any feedback or questions about this section, please contact Ammar Ammar (a.ammar@maastrichtuniversity.nl).